 Retainage by line: how Column J actually calculates in practice

-The standard pattern is what most controllers default to: 5% or 10% of each pay app's earned-and-stored value, withheld until substantial completion, computed line by line in Column J of G703 and totalled into G702.
-That is the right baseline assumption absent contract language saying otherwise.
-The trouble is that contract language often says otherwise, and Column J ends up being the place those variations have to land mechanically.
+The standard pattern is 5% or 10% of each pay app's earned-and-stored value, withheld until substantial completion, computed line by line in Column J and totalled into G702.
+Treat that as the baseline only when the contract does not say otherwise.

-The calculations under each pattern are mechanical once the rule is named.
+Most variants fit four rules.
 Under flat retainage, Column J for a line is the contract retainage rate multiplied by Column G to date.
-Under labour-only retainage, the labour portion of Column G is multiplied by the rate; the materials portion is excluded.
-Under variable rates, each line's specific rate is applied to its own Column G. Under milestone release or 50%-completion step-down, the cumulative retainage is recomputed at the new effective rate and the difference appears as a negative Column J line entry that period.
+Under labour-only retainage, the labour portion of Column G is multiplied by the rate and materials are excluded.
+Under line-specific rates, each SOV line carries its own percentage.
+Under milestone release or 50%-completion step-down, cumulative retainage is recomputed at the new effective rate and the release appears as a negative Column J line entry for that period.

 Change orders and supplier invoices that span jobs